postCC42/rainfall/level4/walkthrough.md

 - allocates 0x218 = 536 bytes
 - reads input from user using fgets, storing input in buffer at 0x208(%ebp)
 - it calls function p passing as argument the user input retrieved with fget and stored in 0x208
+- it compares the return of function p (the value stored in global variable m at address 0x8049810 that is moved to eax) to the value 0x1025544 (that is 16930116 in decimal) at <+59>
-- it makes some comparisons and a conditional jump (jne) that suggests that function n decide to execute further instructions based on the return of function p.
+- a conditional jump (jne, jump if not equal) suggests that function n decide to execute further instructions based on the return of function p.
 Which instructions?
 If the comparison return true it launch a shell via a call to system
 ## Function p
 ```
 (gdb) disas p